aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 weight: 130
 url: /nodejs-java/convert-powerpoint-to-video/
 keywords: "Convert PowerPoint, PPT, PPTX, Presentation, Video, MP4, PPT to video, PPT to MP4, Java, Aspose.Slides"
-description: "Convert PowerPoint to Video in Javascript"
+description: "Convert PowerPoint to Video in JavaScript"
 ---

 By converting your PowerPoint presentation to video, you get